Nebucatnetzer/url2markdown/README.md

 # url2markdown

+!!!url2markdown is still under development and not suited for production yet!!!

 url2markdown lets you download an URL and save it as a Markdown file.
 Additionally you can provide a list of tags which will get added to the top of the file.
 The main idea behind the script is to download articles and feed them